Most marketers rely on what worked for them in the past, or on what they read in a blog post. They go for big, immediate, hacky wins.

 Having a process is the key to getting better.

-As a growth marketing agency that has worked with over 100 top startups, we couldn’t do our jobs without a smart process.
+As a growthagency that has worked with over 200 companies – from startups to the Fortune 500 – we couldn’t do our jobs without a smart growth process.

 Let’s dive in:

-At Ladder we’ve built our own platform to help us manage this growth process, which we’ll refer to with screenshots and examples throughout this guide.
+At Ladder, we’ve built our own proprietary platform to help us manage this growth process (one of the perks of working with us), which we’ll refer to with screenshots and examples throughout this guide.

 We start by looking backwards, asking two major questions every week:

 - What happened last week?